 Almost half of American couples live together before marriage for varying reasons and lengths of time.
 This, coupled with the current divorce rate of 40-50%, has caused many people to assume that living together before marriage can increase the chance of divorce down the road.

 There may be some truth to this belief, but it’s not the complete picture.
 To make a more informed decision you have to look closely at the couples individually, their commitment level before living together, and their reasons for living together before marriage.
 Simply put, it’s complicated and there’s no right way to take your relationship to the next level.

-Honest communication is key and if you and your partner are having trouble doing so, a therapist can help provide insight through premarital counseling to help you develop the skills to give your union the best chance to move forward, whether you live together before marriage or not.
+Honest communication is key.
+If you and your partner are having trouble doing so, an in-person or online therapist can help provide insight through premarital counseling to help you develop the skills to give your union the best chance to move forward, whether you live together before marriage or not.

 Try not to get caught up in other’s views or expectations about your relationships.
 Defining for yourself what your needs and desires are is an essential part of mental and emotional health.
 Share your thoughts with your partner, compromise when necessary and you’ll be able to develop and maintain a healthy relationship that works for you.